 When you use extensions, the first time you open each Configuration Manager console when a new extension is available from Microsoft, you receive a pop-up which informs you about the new extension.
 This pop-up appears only one time for each console, and does not appear for any console after the extension is enabled.

 Each extension includes a brief description, identifies when the extension was published or updated, and the date that the extension was enabled in your environment.
 When you have not enabled an extension in your environment, the Date Enabled field is blank.
 You can read more information about each extension by selecting the extension in the results pane of the console, and then clicking on the More Information link in the in the details pane.

 Periodically, new extensions and updates for extensions might become available in the Configuration Manager console.
 When you have not enabled an extension, only the most recent version of that extension displays and is available to enable.
 When there is an update for an extension you have already enabled, the update appears as a new item in the console with the same name as the enabled extension but with a newer value for Date Released and a status of Available.

 You can enable an extension when using a Configuration Manager console that is connected to any site in your hierarchy.
-However, it is the top-level site in your hierarchy where you installed the Windows Intune connector site system role that installs the extension and updates the site database.
+However, it is the top-level site in your hierarchy where you installed the Microsoft Intune connector site system role that installs the extension and updates the site database.
 Any changes then replicate to other sites in the hierarchy.
 After the extension installs, Configuration Manager consoles must also update to support the extension.